Tax-Saving Moves You Can Make Before Year-End

 If your income exceeds Roth individual retirement account (IRA) contribution limits (see "To consider by Tax Day" below for more on Roth IRAs), you can convert the pretax savings in a traditional IRA to a Roth IRA in order to reap those tax-free withdrawals in retirement.
 As with any withdrawal from a tax-deferred account, the converted funds will be treated as income, so generally, you'll want to convert just enough to remain within your current tax bracket to avoid a hefty tax bill.
 For example, if you're single and will earn $175,000 this year, you fall into the 24% tax bracket, which ranges from $95,376 to $182,100 in 2023.
 That means you can convert up to $7,100 ($182,100 – $175,000) without being pushed into the next bracket.

-Optimize your giving
+Optimize your charitable contributions

 • Charitable donations: In general, you can deduct cash donations to qualified charities worth up to 60% of your adjusted gross income (AGI), which is your total gross income minus certain deductions.
 Donating appreciated long-term investments can be especially tax-efficient because you don't have to recognize the capital gains and you can receive a tax deduction for the full fair-market value of the donation (up to 30% of your AGI).

-Exercise nonqualified stock options (NQSOs)
+Exercise some nonqualified stock options (NQSOs)

-To consider by Tax Day
+Tax-planning strategies to consider by Tax Day

 Maximize all other tax-deferred savings accounts